jbakse/compform_site/content/turtles/index.md

 ### Sketch

 Explore using turtle graphics.
 Start with a crazy spirograph thing and get that out of the way.
-Then see how much variety you can get from the turtle.{bigger}
+Then see how much variety you can get from the turtle.

 ### Challenge: Animal Face